Embraer R-99: Operational history

-A Brazilian R-99 was deployed on request of Peruvian authorities to locate the site where 71 hostages were being kept by the armed group Shining Path.
-The aircraft detected VHF waves origin so the Peruvian authorities could rescue the hostages (2003).
+During September 2003, a Brazilian R-99 was deployed on request of Peruvian authorities to locate the site where 71 hostages were being kept by the armed group Shining Path.
+The aircraft detected the origin of VHF signals, and thus aided the Peruvian authorities in the recovery of the hostages.

-On June 1st 2009 a R-99 was deployed on the search for the missing Air France Flight 447.
+On 1 June 2009, a R-99 was deployed on the search for the missing Air France Flight 447.
 The fact is reported as the first real mission of a Brazilian R-99 on maritime search.
 The R-99 synthetic-aperture radar allowed to locate — even at night and under bad weather conditions — aircraft's debris and victims bodies 800 km away from Fernando de Noronha Archipelago.
-The A330-200 empennage and a galley were the biggest debris located by the R-99.
+Various pieces of debris from the lost Airbus A330-200, the largest being the empennage and a galley, were located by the R-99.

-A Greek EMB-145-H was deployed to perform AEW missions as part of the enforcement of no-fly zone over Libyan Civil War (2011).
+During early 2011, a Greek EMB-145-H was deployed to perform AEW missions as part of the 2011 military intervention in Libya, specifically in the enforcement of a no-fly zone over Libya, in response to the Libyan Civil War.

+The Indian Air Force has procured an initial three aircraft, which have been outfitted in India with an AESA radar array developed by the Electronics and Radar Development Establishment along with a datalink, identification friend or foe (IFF), radar warning receiver (RWR), and other systems.
+The first aircraft was delivered from Brazil on 16 August 2012 while the second followed in December 2012.
+The Air Force has the option to purchase another seven aircraft.
+Following a long "technology absorption" process, Bharat Electronics Limited (BEL) has been selected as the Engineering and Life Support Agency (ELSA) for India's DRDO's (Defence Research and Development Organisation) EMB-145i AEW&C mission systems, while Embraer will be responsible for supporting the aircraft.
+The platform is in service with No. 200 Squadron IAF, based at Bathinda AFS.

+In Brazilian service, the E-99 and R-99 are based in Anapolis AFB.
+Five E-99s and three R-99s are operated by the Brazilian Air Force as part of the SIVAM program.
+Starting in 2013, these E-99s have undergone a modernization program that involved the updating of all onboard electronics, including a new Erieye-ER (extended range) radar, the same used on GlobalEye Detection range increased from 450 km to 723 km in the E99M version.
+The range of targets that can be detected ranges from vessels and large aircraft to watercraft, rubber dinghies and vehicles, as well as hovering helicopters.
+The first E-99M ("M" stands for modernized) was handed over to Brazilian Air Force on 27 November 2020.

-In 2022, during the Russian invasion of Ukraine, Hellenic EMB-145H's flew several daily combat missions, monitoring NATO allied airspace over Romania and Bulgaria while covering part of the Black Sea.
+During 2022, during the Russian invasion of Ukraine, Hellenic EMB-145H's flew several daily combat missions, monitoring NATO allied airspace over Romania and Bulgaria while covering part of the Black Sea.